KaungMyatHein13596/vpc-interconnection-lab/README.md

 ## What this proves
-- Traffic reaches icp-web only over the private peering path, using private IP addresses — no public internet hop involved.
+- Traffic reaches icp-web only over the private peering path, using private IP addresses, no public internet hop involved.
 - icp-web's public IP is unreachable from the open internet by design (see screenshot), because the Security Group scopes HTTP access to the peer VPC's CIDR only.